oracle-livelabs/oci-migration/ecc-developer-hol/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

 **Clear Application Cache:**

 1. Navigate to Functional Administrator -> Core Services -> Caching Framework -> Global Configuration
-2. Click on “Clear All Cache” button
+2. Click on “Clear All Cache” button and then click on "Yes"

     ![Clear Cache](../images/ss110.png "Clear Cache")

-**Personalize ECC Personalization Template to add ECC Procure to Pay dashboards**
+**Personalize ECC Scratchpad to add ECC Procure to Pay dashboards**

 **Tasks:**

-1. Login to EBS apps (From the browser URL navigate to http://apps.example.com:8000) to access ECC Personalization Template under “Procure to Pay Operations Manager” responsibility
+1. Login to EBS apps (From the browser URL navigate to http://apps.example.com:8000) to access ECC Scratchpad under “Procure to Pay Operations Manager” responsibility

     ```
   	 Username: operations